Colbertism: Industry reforms

 He encouraged the formation of companies dedicated to building ships and attempted to obtain monopolies for French commerce abroad through the formation of trading companies.

 His system of control was resented by traders and contractors, who wanted to preserve their freedom of action and to be responsible to themselves alone.
 Thrifty people preferred land, annuities and money lending instead of investing in industry.

 In May 1665, the king established monopoly privileges for a group of French lace manufacturers.
 The point of this was to prohibit anyone other than the privileged licensees from making lace.

 Protective tariffs were levied on imported lace, so it could only be made in France.
 And then in 1667 they prohibited all foreign lace.

 They next enforced quality standards on production and trade, which meant that the French economy was frozen at the level of the early or mid-17th century.
 This act prevented or slowed down innovation in new products, new technologies, and new methods of handling production and exchange.

 He granted monopolies, subsidized luxury and the privilege of cartels, and built up a system of central bureaucracy.
 He created a formidable system of inspection, marks and measurements to be able to identify all those who were straying from the detailed list of state regulations.

 He created a system of spies to make sure nobody was differing from the system, with punishments rating from heavy fines, public mockery or the inability to keep working in the industry.

-As a result of the strictly enforced mercantilism and French absolutism, France was put out of the running as a leading nation in industrial or economic growth.
+Colbert achieved a remarkable short-term transformation of French industry: his policies stimulated the creation of state-sponsored manufactories, standardised production practices, and expanded key sectors such as textiles, glassworks, and armaments.
+This bolstered France to the preeminent European power under Louis XIV.
+However his heavy-handed regulation, reliance on centralised state monopolies, and enforcement of strict guild systems also introduced structural rigidities into the French economy and its industry.
+These constraints, though effective for maintaining quality and state oversight, later these constraints contributed to a lack of adaptability in French industry and a hostility to technological innovation.
+However it would be inaccurate to blame solely Colbert for the later French industrial lag.